gellati/numeral-conversion-api/README.md

 |targetNumber        | String       | the result number of the conversion |

-Currently supported source and target numeral systems are: decimal, roman
+Currently supported source and target numeral systems are decimal and roman.

-// todo
-// post requests

 ## Documentation